All Episodes

 Hello, Rush.

-My wife turned me on to you years ago when we got started our business here in Las Vegas and I've been listening ever since.
+My wife turned me on to you years ago when we got started our business here in Las Vegas, and I've been listening ever since.

 Thank you very much, sir.

-So the two things that I've I've really been disappointed so far with the Republicans in their ability to articulate their points of view is I'm not seeing anything in writing like Newt Gingrich had with the contract with America in 94.
+So the two things that I've really been disappointed so far with the Republicans in their ability to articulate their points of view is I'm not seeing anything in writing like Newt Gingrich had with the contract with America in 94.

-And two, how are they going to differentiate their position from Obama's and the Democrats position leading into 2012?
+And two, how are they going to differentiate their position from Obama's and the Democrats' position leading into 2012?

-I guess we lost an his cell connection died.
+I guess we lost him.

-I thought you dropped you in mid-sentence.
+Oh, I thought you dropped you in mid-sentence.

 No, no, no, no.